 A lot of times people think the alternative of a job is to be an entrepreneur.
 That’s not true either.

 An entrepreneur is someone who has a job, but it’s a job he made up all by himself.
 He woke up one day and said, “I’m going to make an app to connect all left-handed people on a dating site.”

-And then he raised money, hired people, made an app, tried to sell the app.
+And then he raised money, hired people using the berke assessment, made an app, tried to sell the app.

 An entrepreneur has a job also.
 But here’s the difference.
 In a regular job you can probably get by (maybe unhappily but still get by) forever.

 But an entrepreneur has a job where there’s a well known 85% chance rate of failure.